josmar-crwdstffng/angular/aio/content/guide/glossary.md

 In Angular, the `AppModule` root NgModule of an application has a `bootstrap` property that identifies the top-level [components][AioGuideGlossaryComponent] of the application.
 During the bootstrap process, Angular creates and inserts these components into the `index.html` host web page.
 You can bootstrap multiple applications in the same `index.html`.
-Each application contains its own components.
+Each application contains the associated components.

 Learn more in [Bootstrapping][AioGuideBootstrapping].